slidevjs/slidev/docs/builtin/layouts.md

 ## Theme-provided Layouts

 Themes can provide layouts or override existing ones.
-Please read their documentations for what they have provided.
+Please read their documentation for what they have provided.